ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     Note: the RO defines and maintains the rights and attributes associated to the protected resource, and might temporarily delegate some set of those privileges to an end user.
 This process is refered to as privilege delegation.

 Protected Resource
-: protected API (Application Programming Interface) served by an RS and that can be accessed by a client, if and only if a valid access token is provided.
+: protected API (Application Programming Interface) served by an RS and that can be accessed by a client, if and only if a valid and sufficient access token is provided.

     Note: to avoid complex sentences, the specification document may simply refer to "resource" instead of "protected resource".